Btibert3/pga-dbank-pbp/README.md

 I thought a fun Labor Day hack would be to pull down the PGA shot-by-shot data.
 This week's tournament is at TPC Boston.
 I will pull down the data and just explore what is possible.

+## Status

+This repo was intended to be a weekend hack.
+I played around with two approaches using `R` and `python`, but realized that I should probably make the code more portable to any tournament, not one specific.

+Currently this repo __is not finished__.

 ## Requirements / TODO

 #### Setup the environment